 Meaning – Something or someone that is annoying or difficult to deal with.
 Someone or something that causes trouble or irritation.
 This expression can be used to describe a situation that is bothersome.

 When could you use this idiom?

-- Your brother is sister won’t let you get on with your work in peace.
+- Your brother or sister won’t let you get on with your work in peace.

 - You have a pile of homework to do.

 - A neighbour’s dog is constantly barking and you can’t sleep.